-Sorry about that, I didn't mean to shout.
-There is a reality to be addressed here, though, and that is that a number of people relapse with a beautifully constructed plan that they never used or put into action.
+There is a reality to be addressed here, and that is that many people relapse with a beautifully constructed plan that they never used or put into action.

-Having a great plan that is not used, or acted upon is the same thing as having no relapse prevention plan at all—no positive action occurs.
+Having a relapse prevention plan that isn’t used is the same as having no plan at all—no positive action occurs.
 At 12 step meetings, we often hear the phrase, "This is a program of action."
-In fact, almost every single person who returns to 12 step meetings after relapse has this commonality.
-They almost universally say "I stopped going to meetings and working my program."
-If you aren't fans of 12 step groups, that last statement is synonymous to saying, "I stopped acting on a plan of action."
+In fact, almost every single person who returns to 12 step meetings after relapse shares this experience.
+They almost universally say, "I stopped going to meetings and working my program."
+If you aren't familiar with 12 step groups, that last statement is like saying, "I stopped acting on a plan of action."

-Now that we're all clear, here's our step-by-step guide to help you prepare yourself in case you find yourself at the brink of losing your sobriety.
+Now that we're all clear, here's our step-by-step guide to help in the event you find yourself on the brink of relapse.

 Creating Your Relapse Prevention Plan

-Psychological: On a psychological level, it has become generally accepted that the majority of people with addiction have another co-occurring mental health diagnosis.
-In fact, there are whole groups of mental health diagnosis that began as "substance induced."
-Take away the substance and sometimes you may lessen mental health issues.
+Psychological: On a psychological level, it is generally accepted that many addicts have another co-occurring mental health diagnosis.
+In fact, there are whole groups of mental health diagnoses that began as "substance-induced."
+Taking away substances may diminish mental health issues.

 Social: Addiction affects our social lives in many ways.
-Addiction is a disease of isolation, and in order to continue using, we break more and more family, friendship, and social ties.
-It wreaks havoc with our relationships.
+Addiction is a disease of isolation—to continue using, we break away from family, friends, and social ties.
+Ultimately, it wreaks havoc on our relationships.

 Spiritual: Unfortunately, addiction affects us on a spiritual level as well.
 Many people who believe in a Higher Power admit that they feel they have become "disconnected."
-Another way of looking at how addiction affects us spiritually, is that we have started to act against our moral principles and values.
-We find ourselves doing things we never would have imagined.
+Another way addiction affects us spiritually is that we start to act against our moral principles and values.
+We find ourselves doing things we would never have imagined.

-If we can agree that addiction affects us in these different life areas, then perhaps it makes sense to develop a plan to address each of them.
-We want to expand and explore concepts at a greater depth rather than simply relying only on a just-say-no approach.
-With that said, here's our complete guide to help you work through difficult situations without falling back into using.
+If we can agree that addiction affects us in these areas, it makes sense to develop a plan to address each area.
+We want to expand and explore concepts at a greater depth, rather than simply relying only on a just-say-no approach.
+With that said, here's our complete guide to help you work through difficult situations without falling back into use.

 Grab a sheet of paper and start writing.
 Our starting point will be to answer a couple of questions on recovery and sobriety: